anjal-pachat/Jenkins-stride-notification-plugin/README.md

 -	Build Duration
 -	Job Name
 ## Configuration
-The plugin allows only a single level of configuration is listed below
+The plugin allows only a single level of configuration which is listed below
 ### Job level configuration
 To set up the plugin for an individual job, go to the job's configuration page and add the **Stride Notifications** post-build action.
 The settings listed there are:
 -	**Access Token:** It is the unique token for specific stride chat room where the notification message intend to send .Just copy it and paste it here .